 There are many painful conditions that affect the feet, and gout is one of them.
 Gout is a form of arthritis that is painful and usually impacts the big toe.
 This condition is caused by a buildup of too much uric acid in the body.
-Although 75 percent of gout attacks occur on the big toe, other areas of the body can be affected by gout, including the knee, spine, fingers, ankles, and elbows.
+Although 75 percent of gout attacks occur on the big toe, other areas of the body can be affected by chronic gout, including the knee, spine, fingers, ankles, and elbows.
+When this occurs and it keeps you from working a normal schedule, you may be eligible for social security benefits.

 Often, you can treat gout with prescription or over-the-counter medication and a diet that’s low in purine.
 When you have a gout attack, it’s beneficial to increase your water consumption, eat food low in fat and protein, and stop drinking alcohol.

-If you have gout, qualifying for disability benefits depends on the information in your medical records—statements and notes about treatment obtained from your doctor.
+If you have chronic gout, qualifying for social security benefits depends on the information in your medical records—statements and notes about treatment obtained from your doctor.
 This also may include the results of MRIs, X-rays, hospital discharge summaries, and bloodwork.

 If you suffer from chronic gout, the Social Security Administration (SSA) will likely provide payments if you meet the SSA’s listing requirements for inflammatory arthritis.
-Patients need to be diagnosed by a rheumatologist and experience chronic inflammation or ongoing deformity of:
+In order to receive social security benefits, patients need to be diagnosed by a rheumatologist and experience chronic inflammation or ongoing deformity of:

 - One major weight-bearing joint that leaves you unable to walk in a reasonable manner or perform day to-day-duties and activities without help.
 This joint could include a knee, hip, or an ankle.
 OR